HomeHow To GuidesGarden PlantsHow to Take Care of a Citronella Plant

 How Do You Plant Citronella “Indoors”?

 When Planting your Citronella plant inside, you will likely use a pot.
-But, because these plants can grow so large, you will have to get a large pot for your new plant.
+But, because these plants can grow so large, you must get a large pot for your new plant.

 It is recommended that you get a container ranging anywhere from 8 inches to 12 inches high.

-You will want to fill the container to about halfway through using high-quality potting soil.
+You will want to fill the container halfway through using high-quality potting soil.

 The reasoning is that it provides the plant with all the necessary nutrients.
-The large pot will allow the plant enough room to grow, as well as let the roots spread out and keep the plant healthy.
+The large pot will allow the plant enough room to grow, let the roots spread out, and keep the plant healthy.

-Make sure you put the pant in the container in a way that keeps the Citronella root around a couple of inches below the top of the container, keeping the root at the same depth it was at when you pulled it out of its original pot.
+Put the plants in the container so the Citronella root is a couple of inches below the top, keeping it at the same depth as when you pulled it out of its original pot.

-Next, make sure you water the soil enough to press it together, this eliminates any air pockets and keeps the roots being appropriately fed throughout its life cycle.
-This ensures that the roots won’t become saturated when you water the plant.
+Next, ensure you water the soil enough to press it together.
+This eliminates any air pockets and keeps the roots appropriately fed throughout their life cycle, ensuring they won’t become saturated when watering the plant.

-Lastly, you will need to make sure you put your newly potted plant in an area of the house that gets a good amount of sunlight.
+Lastly, you must ensure that you put your newly potted plant in an area of the house with plenty of sunlight.

-Remember, citronella plants require 4 to 6 hours of sunlight daily, or they will not grow properly.
+Remember, citronella plants require 4 to 6 hours of sunlight daily or will not grow properly.

 How Do You Plant Citronella Outdoors?

-Planting Outdoors In the Garden is, in my opinion, the best place to plant Citronella.
-Personally, I don’t particularly appreciate having plants inside the house that thrive incredibly well outside.
-This is especially true when it comes to plants, like citronella, that can grow up to 4 feet tall.
+Planting In a Garden is the best place to grow Citronella.
+I don’t enjoy having plants inside the house – that thrive incredibly well outside.
+This is especially true for plants growing up to 4 feet tall, like citronella.

-When you place your citronella plant in your garden outside, you should find a place that receives at least 6 hours of direct sunlight daily.
+When you place your citronella plant outside in your garden, you should find a place that receives at least 6 hours of direct sunlight daily.

-If possible, try to put it in a place that receives sunlight during the morning hours, this helps keep the plant from being scorched by the afternoon sun.
+If possible, put it in a place that receives sunlight in the morning.
+This helps prevent the plant from being scorched by the afternoon sun.

 Dig a hole in your garden at the same depth as the pot the plant came in.